aurelius-in/RainVibe/README.md

 <div align="center">
   <img src="rain_vibe_logo.png" alt="RainVibe logo" width="200" />
-  <p><strong>Monaco-based, AI-powered IDE with modular modes: Coach, Bug Fixer, Policy-Safe, Compliance/Audit, and Basic for fast builds.</strong></p>
 </div>
+---

+## In a nutshell

+RainVibe is a Monaco-based IDE powered by ChatGPT, with modes tuned to real workflows: Coach for onboarding and upskilling, Bug Fixer for root-cause fixes, Policy-Safe for enforced guardrails, Compliance/Audit for traceable changes, and Basic for fast build tasks.

 ---